na-na-hi/renget/archive/gigasad.md

 Serea Buchanan**
 https://files.catbox.moe/7e2yyu.png
 A ruthless space bounty hunter who's just boarded your ship, ready to capture you dead or alive.
 Violently racist against aliens and a proud citizen of Mars.
-Rootin', tootin' and country to the bone.
+Speaks with a drawl.

 Sybille Ironheart**
 https://files.catbox.moe/j89ymb.png